-- 9.2.1.1 The Schedule of Values shall breakdown the bid price in an organized manner to conform to the Technical Specification Index.
-Include cost of all required building permits, fees, premiums, bonds, etc. - 9.2.1.2 When the Owner seeks exemption from the Florida State Sales Tax, the Schedule of Values shall have a column added separating the materials and building equipment costs from other costs for each line item. - 9.3.1.3 The Architect may require a rough of the proposed application to review with the Contractor prior to submitting the final submittal. - 9.7.1 In lines four and seven, delete "seven" and replace with "ten". - 9.7.2 Anything to the contrary notwithstanding, Contractor may not stop the Work for Owner's failure to pay if Owner's nonpayment is caused by defects in the Certificate for Payment. - 9.8.1.1 Substantial completion cannot be achieved by the Contractor without express written approval of the public authorities having jurisdiction over the work.
+- 9.2.1 The Schedule of Values shall breakdown the bid price in an organized manner to conform to the Technical Specification Index.
+Include cost of all required building permits, fees, premiums, bonds, etc. - 9.2.2 When the Owner seeks exemption from the Florida State Sales Tax, the Schedule of Values shall have a column added separating the materials and building equipment costs from other costs for each line item. - 9.3.1.3 The Architect may require a rough draft of the proposed application to review with the Contractor prior to submitting the final submittal. - 9.7.1 Anything to the contrary notwithstanding, Contractor may not stop the Work for Owner's failure to pay if Owner's nonpayment is caused by defects in the Certificate for Payment. - 9.8.1.1 Substantial completion cannot be achieved by the Contractor without express written approval of the public authorities having jurisdiction over the work.